prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Replacement value against which a Replace action is performed if the
+<p>replacement value against which a Replace action is performed if the
 regular expression matches.</p>
 <p>Regex capture groups are available.</p>
 </td>